bdastur/notes/aws/readme.md

   introduce a SPF for communication.

 * Peering connections are created through request/accept protocol.
-  * The owner of the requesting VPC sends a request to peer to the owner of the peer VPC.
+  * The owner of the requesting VPC sends a request to peer, to the owner of the peer VPC.
   * If the peer is in the same account it is identified by VPC id.
 If peer is in a different account it is identified by Account id and VPC id.